minprog/app-studio/info/10 Syllabus.md

 It will be something like this:

-- participation: 10%
+- participation on design and programming homework: 30%
-- practice homework on design and programming: 50%
+- graded design report: 30%
 - project: 40%

 A student must ordinarily meet all deadlines in order to be eligible for a